Become a Seasearch volunteer

 How does Seasearch work?

 Seasearch is a national project set up by the Marine Conservation Society, but is co-ordinated by local co-ordinators, wildlife trusts and organisations around Britain and Ireland.
-Volunteers help us gather information about the health of our ocean by filling in our survey forms after they dive.
+Volunteers help us gather information about the health of our ocean by filling in our survey forms after they dive, snorkel or even take a walk on the beach.

-If you're a qualified diver, you can take part on recreational dives with your buddy, club dives or on Seasearch organised dives and expeditions.
+As a scuba diver, if you're qualified, you can take part on recreational dives with your buddy, club dives or on Seasearch organised dives and expeditions.
 Any dive can be a Seasearch dive!

 How to get involved in Seasearch